IanApelgren/LTDBTHclone/README.md

    java login

    And the application will launch.

+Please refer to the "Demo and Installation guide linked above if any issues happen